appcelerator-archive/tio2/README.md

 # let's filter for test specs that match a specific regular expression
 tio2 --platform ios --grep "^foo" --count 100 /path/to/project$

+# let's launch and run on device
+tio2 --platform ios --target device /path/to/project
 ```

 Notice that you do not need to require should or ti-mocha and you don't need to run the mocha test suite (using `mocha.run`).
 This will be done automatically for you.